-In case the instrument does not suit your needs, you can return it within two weeks if the instrument remains in the same state as when purchased.
-In this case the whole price of the synthesizer is returned.
+In the case of the instrument does not suit your needs, you can return it within two weeks if the instrument remains in the same state as when purchased.
+In this case, the whole price of the synthesizer is returned.
 However, the cost of shipping will not be returned.

 Can I buy it as a DIY kit at a lower price?

 We have DIY kits available without a queue for all willing to assemble their own LYRA.

 LYRA-8 – 100$ SOLD OUT!
 Next LYRA-8 DIY batch not in plans yet.

 LYRA-8 DIY documentation

 The kits include a set of PCBs and rare ICs which might be hard to get, plus drawings and a manual.
 Body, knobs, screws and other standard details are not included.

 The aim of these kits is to support DIY community and give a chance to get a LYRA without a queue and for a minimal price.
 Also, this kit allows customizing the instrument according to your taste and needs, e.g. you can assemble it as a eurorack module.